Necessary Roughness (film)

 Necessary Roughness is a 1991 American sports comedy film directed by Stan Dragoti.
 The film stars Scott Bakula, Héctor Elizondo, Robert Loggia, and Harley Jane Kozak.
 Co-stars include Larry Miller, Sinbad, Jason Bateman, Kathy Ireland, Rob Schneider, and Fred Dalton Thompson.

-The film touches on an up-and-coming season at the (then) fictional higher learning institution of Texas State University and its football team nicknamed the Fightin' Armadillos.
+The film touches on an up-and-coming season at the (then) fictional higher learning institution of Texas State University and its football team nicknamed the Fighting Armadillos.
 (At the time the film was made, there was no Texas State University, but in 2003, Southwest Texas State University changed its name to Texas State University, nicknamed the Bobcats, which coincidentally was the "season opener" opponent of the fictional Texas State Armadillos.)

 The once-powerful Armadillos are forced to start the season with a host of new coaches and players after the previous staff and all but one player, Charlie Banks, are banned following a scandal.
 This predicament is based on the "death penalty" handed out to the Southern Methodist University football team for violations very similar to the ones found at the fictional Texas State.
-The film received mixed reviews from critics and was a moderate success at the box office, it has developed a cult following to the football community.